HarryBartram/Bootloader/README.md

 # Bootloader

-A NASM bootloader with a basic, partially made kernel example written in c++
+A NASM bootloader with a very basic example kernel written in c++

 Building:
  - Building requires a cross compiler (If you need help building one, [this page on OSDev Wiki](https://wiki.osdev.org/GCC_Cross-Compiler) may be of some use).